E3SM-Project/Omega/components/omega/doc/devGuide/Config.md

 [User Guide](#omega-user-config).

-Within the model, the paradigm should be that a given module will extract it's configuration from the full configuration as part of the module's initialization and store it in private class or module variables to be used later.
+Within the model, the paradigm should be that a given module will extract its configuration from the full configuration as part of the module's initialization and store it in private class or module variables to be used later.
 This is partly for performance reasons.
 In the current implementation, the configuration is read in and owned by the master MPI task and the